How much internet speed do you need? That depends on how you plan on using your internet connection.

 We should note here that since FCC availability data is currently only collected biannually and only released 6+ months after, data shown here may have minor inaccuracies.

 Windstream is also a common Internet option in Walker.
-They offer DSL service in 90 percent of Walker.
+They offer DSL and Fiber service in 91 percent of Walker.
 LTD Broadband offers an alternative wireless service for 84 percent of the local area, although it needs roof access or line of site with a LTD Broadband tower or access point.

-Viasat Internet (formerly Exede) and HughesNet are the largest Internet providers in Walker so far as coverage.
+Viasat Internet and HughesNet are the largest Internet providers in Walker so far as coverage.
 As the map below demonstrates, these providers frequently compete at addresses around Walker.

 Internet Statistics 2021